 During this reporting period, ECHSG students demonstrated tremendous academic success and continued to close achievement gaps, considering the relatively short history of the school.
-Similar to its sister site, ECHS-Lawndale, next year we anticipate 96% of the incoming senior class to graduate, 98% to complete their A-G requirements necessary for admission into the California State University (CSU) and University of California (UC) systems, and almost 2/3 of these students to be placed in the "prepared" level on the CA Dashboard college/career indicator.
-This school year, 23% of all learners took at least one Advanced Placement (AP) course, and approximately 3% are dually enrolled and completing a course at El Camino College.
+Similar to its sister site, ECHS-Lawndale, this year we anticipate 98% of the senior class to graduate (in comparison to 85% throughout CA) and 98% to complete their A-G requirements necessary for admission into the California State University (CSU) and University of California (UC) systems.
+This school year, approximately 16% of all learners took at least one Advanced Placement (AP) course, and approximately 1% are dually enrolled and completing a course at El Camino College, with the expectation to rise to 4% next year with the implementation of our new CTE Environmental Leadership Pathway.